make it

 Digital products with high retention rates (e.g., LinkedIn, Facebook, Duolingo) design user interactions that store value over time.
 Executives from some of the most successful companies reported that they want their employees to think and act like owners.

-And behaviour change apps can ask us to implicitly or explicitly commit to achieve our goals.
+And behavior change apps can ask us to implicitly or explicitly commit to achieving our goals.

 Massimo's Note: Zac Fitz-Walter, Product Manager & Gamification Designer, PhD, contributed to this article.